 7. "What Is Reality?"

 Premise: The Riddler returns, kidnapping Commissioner Gordon and leading Batman through a virtual reality game connected to Gordon's mind.
-Robin guides him through the game through a headset from police headquarters.
-There is not a moment to lose as Commissioner Gordon's mind is in danger of breaking through the stress and realism of the game at any minute.
+Robin guides Batman through the game from a headset at police headquarters.
+There is not a moment to lose as Commissioner Gordon's mind is in danger of breaking through the stress and realistic nature of the game at any moment.

 Why It’s Great: The first Riddler episode had you begging for another, and this one delivers.
-Batman doesn’t have to solve just simple riddles this time to get from one part of a maze to another.
-Instead, he has to think like the Riddler, figuring out silly puns and clues throughout the virtual reality world in order to make it through to Gordon in time.
-Making Gordon the one to save also puts more at stake, rather than a corrupt boss, and the mind-bending images and black and red palate of the virtual reality world make it unique, even to this stylish series.
+Batman doesn’t have to solve just simple riddles this time.
+Instead, he has to think like The Riddler, figuring out silly puns and clues throughout the virtual reality world in order to make it to Gordon in time.
+Putting Gordon at risk also puts more at stake, rather than a corrupt boss, and the mind-bending images and black and red palate of the virtual reality world make it unique to this already stylish series.

 8. "I Am The Night"

 Premise: On the anniversary of his parents’ death, Batman returns to Crime Alley to honor his parents and contemplate his life’s work.
 In the meantime, Commissioner Gordon is shot by the Jazzman.
-This along with thoughts of the past instills guilt that consumes Batman, causing him to retreat into solitude until he is forced to stop the Jazzman from finishing off the commissioner once and for all.
+This, along with thoughts of the past instills guilt that consumes Batman, causing him to retreat into solitude until he is called on to stop the Jazzman from finishing off the commissioner once and for all.

 Why It’s Great: It explores Batman’s back story without getting too gruesome, showing a different, vulnerable side of the hero and motivations for what he does.
 Batman questions his own methods, wondering how effective he has been in protecting Gotham and the people he cares about.
 The events that play out reveals how important Gordon is to Batman and how much Gordon admires him in return.
 This, along with a side plot involving a runaway orphan, helps to reaffirm his life’s work.